 On Windows 10, you can run a disk check using Command Prompt.

-Start Command Prompt as administrator and type the chkdsk C: /f command followed by Enter.
+Start Command Prompt as administrator and type the chkdsk C: /f command followed by the Enter key.
 Replace C with the letter of your hard drive partition.

 On Windows 7, go to hard drives > right-click the drive that you want to check > select Properties > Tool